Celebrating Earth Month with: Fourth Element

 Are Fourth Element wetsuits neoprene free?

 It’s a bit more complicated than a simple yes or no. Most neoprene is made from petrochemicals.
-Fourth Element uses limestone in their process instead which results in less environmental impact and you get the same performance.
+Fourth Element uses limestone in their process instead which results in less environmental impact while you get the same performance you need from a wetsuit.

 What about the rubber component of the neoprene?